-This wooden cultural hall was built by Caukin Studio for a small village in Fiji to replace the previous structure that was destroyed by a cyclone in 2016.
+Shortlisted for small building of the year at Dezeen Awards 2019, Naidi Community Hall by Caukin Studio is a wooden cultural building for a small village in Fiji to replace the previous structure that was destroyed by a cyclone.